Clark Oviatt Obituary (1933-2021) – Vernal, UT

 In death he was preceded by his parents Harvey and Della Oviatt and his sister Leola Emmaline Oviatt.

-Services will be held at 2:00 p.m. on Saturday, September 4, at the Maeser Stake Center of Latter-day Saints Church of Jesus Christ.
+Services will be held at 2:00 p.m. on Saturday, September 4, at the Maeser Stake Center of The Church of Jesus Christ of Latter-day Saints.
 Visits to the Blackburn Vernal Mortuary on Friday, September 3, from 6pm to 8pm, and on Saturday from 12:45 to 1:45pm in the church before the funeral services.
 The funeral will take place at Rock Point Cemetery under the direction of the Blackburn Vernal Mortuary.

-To send flowers to Clark’s family, please visit our flower shop.
+To order memorial trees or send flowers to the family in memory of Clark Oviatt, please visit our flower shop.